Earn Your MAEL

 Convenient for Full-Time Teachers

 The MAEL is designed to work with your teaching career.
-Classes are held on Saturdays at our main campus in Chicago, which is easily accessible by car or public transportation.
-You can complete this master’s degree program in 22 months, while you continue working full-time as a teacher.
+Classes are held on Saturdays at our main campus in Chicago, which is easily accessible by car or public transportation, or on Wednesdays at our campus in Arlington Heights.
+You can complete this master’s degree program in 22 months while you continue working full-time as a teacher.

 Professor Daniel Walsh